If you want to get a better understanding of the project charter purpose, read on to understand what it’s for and how to create one….

 - Store it somewhere it can be accessed by team members so that it becomes a formal part of the project documentation.
 Make sure others know that it has been approved and where they can find it.

 Your office may already have a project charter template.
 If not, make your own with the components listed or click the link below to download samples.
 They can be used to create your own project charter template (Word version).

-The Charter not only gives you the authority you need as a PM to execute the project, but also outlines the justification for the project and gives guidance on creating your requirements and project schedule.
-With a Charter, you’ll arrive at the end with less frustration and a reduced potential for rework, giving your team reason to celebrate.
+The Charter not only gives you the authority you need as a PM to execute the project but also outlines the justification for the project and gives guidance on creating your requirements and project schedule.
+With a Charter, you’ll arrive at the end with less frustration and reduced potential for rework, giving your team reason to celebrate.

 Now that you know the project charter purpose and how to create one, use these samples/ templates I’ve provided to easily create one for your next project.

 If you like this post, you might also find these helpful: